nikitap17/RadTMSR/Supplementary Materials/regions.md

 ## Supplementary Analysis: Frequencies of Regional Terms
 <br>

-We present the frequency of terms pertaining to regions recurring in both keywords (Analysis 1) and abstracts (Analysis 2).
-The regional terms are unfiltered and uncategorised.
+In this supplementary file, we present the frequency of terms related to regions that appear in both keywords (Analysis 1) and abstracts (Analysis 2).
+These terms were excluded from the main analyses reported in the manuscript, as they were not deemed relevant to our research focus.
+The regional terms listed are unfiltered and uncategorized.

 <br>

-#### Frequencies of Regional Terms Obtained from Keywords
+### Frequencies of Regional Terms Obtained from Keywords

 <div class="figure">